Master-Data-Management-and-Curation/Scientific-Programming-Methods/README.md

-# Scientific Programming Environment Module
+# Scientific Programming Methods Module

 This repository contains the code and materials for the **Scientific Programming Methods** module, part of the **MDMC** program.
 ## Repository Contents